Teanlouise/Teanlouise.github.io/index.md

 A cloud application solution for overtourism and promoting responsible travel by providing a platform where travellers explore destinations using a map displaying tourist-to-local ratios and view blogs filtered by their interests.
 It is a platform where responsible, conscientious travellers can be made.

-This project was the assessment item for INFS3208 (Cloud Computing) at University of Queensland.
-The [proposal](https://teanlouise.github.io/shared-world/proposal) was submitted as assignment 1 and this [implementation](https://shared-world.web.app) as assignment 2.
-This project was nominated for the best project award and was awarded the 'Best Use of Cloud' for the cohort.
+This project was the assessment item for **Cloud Computing** (INFS3208) at University of Queensland.
+The [proposal](https://teanlouise.github.io/shared-world/proposal) was submitted as assignment 1 and this implementation as assignment 2.
+Both assessment pieces recieved full marks.
+In addition the project was nominated for the best project award and was awarded the 'Best Use of Cloud' for the cohort (62 projects submitted).
 A live and recorded explanation, including demonstration of the project was given.

 [**READ MORE**](https://teanlouise.github.io/shared-world)

 ![pacman](https://user-images.githubusercontent.com/19520346/69231371-af492480-0bd4-11ea-8575-e47e0ef59aa9.PNG)

+This version of the traditional 'Pacman' game was implemented over the course of three assignments for **Programming in the Large** (CSSE2002) at University of Queensland.
+The overall goal of the project was to gain confidence with writing, reading and testing code in Java that expands multiple classes.
+The marking criteria was according to correct functionality (55%), code review (25%) and successful tests (20%).
+Each assignment received a high distinction.

 [**READ MORE**](https://teanlouise.github.io/pacman-game/)

 ![travel_inspiration](https://user-images.githubusercontent.com/19520346/69231404-bcfeaa00-0bd4-11ea-8b54-a4cf20bf992c.PNG)

 Using Python, I developed a travel destination recommendation program demonstrating the use of control structures and functional decomposition.
-It was submitted as Assignment 1 for CSSE1001 at UQ.
+It was submitted as Assignment 1 for **Introduction to Software Engineering** (CSSE1001) at University of Queensland.
 Software design choices and documentation were a key aspect of the grading criteria.
+This assessment received a High Distinction, and all feedback has been applied in this solution.

 [**READ MORE**](https://teanlouise.github.io/CSSE-1001-assignment-1/)

 ![ASTEROIDS](https://user-images.githubusercontent.com/19520346/69204836-c3b8fd00-0b93-11ea-8f98-0665226a8e8b.PNG)

 Using basic C with Atmel Studio, a “Space Invaders” game was modified to allow push button and keyboard interaction, hit detection, speed variation and scoring on a LED matrix, seven segment display and serial terminal (puTTY).
-This was submitted as the project for CSSE2010 (Introduction to Computer Systems) in which I also had the opportunity to complete projects focused on logic diagrams, logic gate design and constructing logic circuits using a breadboard.
+This was submitted as the project for **Introduction to Computer Systems** (CSSE2010) in which I also had the opportunity to complete projects focused on logic diagrams, logic gate design and constructing logic circuits using a breadboard.

 [**READ MORE**](https://teanlouise.github.io/CSSE2010-Project/)